Cost and Financial Aid

-Focused on your success
+Focused on affordability

 An affordable option and a tremendous value, Stritch strives to provide student accessibility and service while educating and empowering our students.

 The Net Price Calculator will show you what you can expect to pay for your Stritch education.
 See scholarships, grants, and other financial aid opportunities available specifically to you, as well as your estimated cost of attendance.

 ***If you or your family experience significant changes to your financial situation (such as a loss of employment or pay cuts), or other unusual circumstances (such as high unreimbursed medical or dental expenses or tuition expenses at an elementary or secondary school), complete the FAFSA to the extent that you can and submit it as instructed.

 Please feel free to contact the Financial Aid Office to discuss any questions or concerns about your particular circumstances and to find out what paperwork you should submit for us to review the circumstance you are experiencing.